 Let’s consider the opposite — bending at the knees first.

 Eventually, you will come to a point halfway down where your ankles will restrict you from going any further.
 At that point, you will need to push your hips back rapidly to compensate for this restriction.
-This is not the point in the squat where you want to make any rapid changes to your hip position, especially under load.
+This is not the point in the squat where you want to make any rapid changes to your hip position, especially under load (a big squat mistake).

 In addition, your balance and efficiency are judged by how well you can keep the load over your base of support.
 When you bend the knees first the load automatically goes forward onto the ball of the foot, which is less stable and harder to control.